© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/employment-intermediaries-reporting-requirements/what-this-means-for-an-intermediary

-Intermediaries must return details of all workers they place with clients where they don’t operate Pay As You Earn (PAYE) on the workers’ payments.
-The return is a report (or reports) that must be sent to HM Revenue and Customs (HMRC) at least once every 3 months.
+Intermediaries must return details of all workers they place with clients where they do not operate Pay As You Earn (PAYE) on the workers’ payments.
+You must send the report (or reports) to HMRC at least once every 3 months.
 Intermediaries can decide how frequently you upload and send your reports.
 This could be weekly, monthly, once for each period, or whatever fits in best with how they work.

-If you only introduce workers to clients or supply workers to other intermediaries, and you aren’t involved in any arrangements that follow, you don’t need to send HMRC reports.
+If you only introduce workers to clients or supply workers to other intermediaries, and you are not involved in any arrangements that follow, you do not need to send reports to HMRC.

 1. Who uploads and sends the report

-You must send a report to HMRC if at any time in a reporting period the following conditions all apply.
+You must send a report to HMRC if the following conditions all apply at any time in a reporting period.
 You:

 - are an agency or intermediary that supplies the services of individuals to a client